scuzzydude/asimov/asimov.md

 Most people didn't have the extra penny or nickel it cost to buy a newspaper, if they could read at all.
 Most people hadn't been more than fifty miles from where they were born.
 Any ocean voyage, especially on a steamship, would have been a fantasy for most people.

 Somehow this tale survived through fifty more years of peak industrial tragedy to become the biggest movie ever.
 Is it just all Hollywood?
 Or is there some fundamental reason *Titanic* is important to mankind?
 Was it symbolic, the end of the Gilded Age?
 Man's hubris thinking he could take on nature?
-Was this the butcher's bill due for man's hubris?
+Was it the symbolic butcher's bill for man's hubris?

 That's the thing - we don't know.